 The app sits in two App Store categories: Operations (rank ~36 of 490) and Analytics (rank ~34 of 1,019).
 The pitch on the listing is "true profit visibility — not just revenue."
 That's the framing that drives the rating: Shopify operators who have outgrown spreadsheets and want a unified P&L view without paying for enterprise BI.

 Lifetimely was acquired by AMP in 2023.
-The app you install today still says "Lifetimely Profit Analytics" on the App Store, but the parent company also distributes Back in Stock, Slide Cart, Bundles, and an AI assistant called Ask Amp AI under the same umbrella.
+The App Store listing has since been rebranded to "Lifetimely Profit Agent & LTV" to foreground its new AI Profit Agent, and the parent company also distributes Back in Stock, Slide Cart, and Bundles under the same umbrella.
 Read more about the parent platform in our Lifetimely by AMP for POD sellers writeup.

 The core surface gives you a real-time P&L, predictive customer lifetime value (LTV) modeling, cohort analysis, and customer-acquisition-cost (CAC) reporting.
+The newer Profit Agent layers an AI assistant on top that monitors net profit, P&L, and margins around the clock and pushes alerts and forecasts to Slack.
 Revenue comes from Shopify, ad spend from Meta, Google, and TikTok, and unit costs from each Shopify product variant.

 The App Store install flow